How to do Video Editing with AI? — Complete Guide 2025"

 How to do a Live “Talking Pet” Stream (Simple method)

-Real-time lip sync is difficult; pragmatic way for new users: pre-rendered short replies.
+Real-time lip sync is difficult; a pragmatic way for new users is pre-rendered short replies.
 Create and stream in OBS in a browser window or media player as a virtual camera.
 Play the TTS output for audio and stream it as audio.
 This will give good engagement without building a low-latency real-time infrastructure.

 Example: Consent Template (Copy-Paste)